Claudio Grossman: Career

 Grossman (on the right) at a meeting in La Moneda regarding the case between Bolivia and former President Evo Morales in The Hague.

 From 1980 to 1983, Grossman was a professor in international law at the Department of Law, Universiteit Twente.

+American University

+In 1983, Grossman joined American University's Washington College of Law (AUWCL) as director of their International studies program.
+He became the dean in 1995.
+Grossman oversaw the hiring of 50 new faculty members and the construction of the Tenley campus.
+As dean, Grossman was recognized as one of the 25 most influential figures in legal education.
+Grossman stepped down as dean in 2015 and he is currently a faculty member at AUWCL.

 He serves on the Advisory Council for the Crimes Against Humanity Initiative, a program from the Whitney R. Harris World Law Institute at Washington University School of Law in St. Louis, aimed at creating the first global treaty to prevent and punish crimes against humanity.

+International Law Commission

+In 2017, Grossman was appointed as a member of the International Law Commission, with his position being renewed in 2021 until 2027.
+He is a member of the study group on sea level rising.

 In November 2021, he was appointed counsel without portfolio to the prosecutor of the International Criminal Court.
 His appointment faced criticism from civil society actors due to his alleged proximity to President Sebastián Piñera, especially at a time when the Prosecutor's Office was investigating communications denouncing the commission of crimes against humanity during the 2019 Chilean protests.